Delco Doula - Lori Daley

 But why does it seem so expensive?

-In the Philadelphia area, birth doula fees range from $500-$1200, depending mostly on the doula's experience and sometimes her clientele.
-(Postpartum and antepartum doula fees range from $20-$40/hr.)
+In the Philadelphia area, birth doula fees range from $500-$1200, depending mostly on the doula's experience, her area base, and whether it is a solo practice or an agency or group of doulas.
+Postpartum and antepartum doula fees range from $25-$45/hr.
 Doula fees may seem high because it is an expense that was not anticipated.
 We have come to expect expenses such as diapers, clothes, carseats, strollers, cribs, bassinets, nursery furniture, and even larger cars or houses in some cases.
 But, every family needs support and encouragement before, during, and after labor and birth.
-Many people view doula support as a luxury instead of a necessity because they just do not yet realize the benefits of having one.
+Many people view doula support as a luxury instead of a necessity because they just do not yet realize the benefits of having one!
 Our society, in general, places much higher value on our mommies and babies having other stuff instead.
 Having a professional who becomes personally involved with you and your family and is knowledgeable and comfortable with all things regarding pregnancy, labor, birth, and breastfeeding is extremely valuable!
 There used to be a tradition of women being surrounded by other women in birth so that the process feels as normal and natural as it really is.
 This tradition has been all but lost from our culture because we are disconnected from birth in general - most women don't see births and don't know how to support another woman through her labor.
-So ultimately women are left to go through labor at the mercy of her doctor and nurse on staff at the time, a few beeping monitors, and usually a partner who (even the best ones) is typically feeling concerned, helpless, and vulnerable as well.
+So ultimately women are left to go through labor at the mercy of her doctor and nurse on staff at the time, a few beeping monitors, and usually a partner who (even the best ones) is typically feeling concerned, helpless, alone, and vulnerable as well.
 So, yes, today women need to actually hire someone trained and experienced with childbirth to play that traditional role!
 The birth of your child, especially a first, is one of the most important and memorable events that undoubtedly shapes a woman in one way or another.
+The childbirth experience can be either empowering or disempowering for her as she enters motherhood.
+Doulas want to help women feel empowered regardless of the circumstances, and we have great success in doing just that!
 Of all proven benefits of doulas, the one benefit that speaks volumes is that mom’s who have birth doulas tend to be happier with their overall birth experience.
+If the surveys and evidence found consistently over the years cannot convince you, ask anyone who has had a doula!

-COMING SOON is a blog post on creative ways to pay for your doula or midwife!
+(COMING SOON is a blog post on creative ways to pay for your doula or midwife!
 I'm finally going to throw all my ideas down - but if you need some before I've got it written, shoot me an email!
+I am always willing to help people figure it out!)

-Can I get reimbursed through my insurance company for the doula fees I pay out of pocket?
+Can I get reimbursed through my insurance company or FSA/HSA for the doula fees I pay out of pocket?

-Yes, you may be able to collect a portion or all of your money back.
+Yes, you may be able to collect a portion or all of your money back!
+Most of my clients who have an FSA/HSA and have submitted a receipt I've provided them with, have been successful using their accounts to reimburse them for my fee.
 Insurance providers are starting to cover doula services as the requests are rolling in more often and they are seeing their costs lowered because of the overall reduction of routine interventions and less cesarean surgeries.
-I will supply you with all the paperwork you need, already filled out for you to turn in to your insurance company along with some letters that have statistics of how doulas are proven helpful and cost effective for them.
+I will supply you with all the paperwork you need, already filled out for you with applicable coding to turn in to your insurance company along with some letters that have statistics of how doulas are proven helpful and cost effective for them.
 Try once, and if denied, try again.
 More and more, women are having luck getting some sort of reimbursement.

 Call today for your free consultation!
 (610) 517-4794